scottcarr/scottcarr.github.com/_posts/2013-9-17-I-should-write-more.md

 summary: Honestly, could I be writing less?
 ---

-I'm reading [Siddhartha](http://en.wikipedia.org/wiki/Siddhartha).
+I'm reading <a href="http://en.wikipedia.org/wiki/Siddhartha_(novel)">Siddhartha</a>.
 I loved this snippet of Gotama and Siddhartha's conversation:

 > ... worthy instruction does not contain; it does not contain the secret of what the Illustrious One himself experienced ...
 That is what I thought and realized when I heard your teachings.
 That is why I am going on my way -- not ot seek another and better doctrine, for I know there is none, but to leave ll doctrines and all teacher and to reach my goal alone -- or die.